userVincent/shortform_content_generation/README.md

 ## Examples

-There are two examples I already generated: one about the first Terminator movie and one about Anakin Skywalker.
+There are two examples I already generated: one about the C++ programming language and one about Sarah Connor.
-The Terminator example was created using GPT-3.5 Turbo, while the Anakin example was created with GPT-4.
-Using GPT-4 is how the program is currently set up.
-It is not perfect, but given the way people are addicted to shortform content nowadays, maybe some social media algorithm will pick it up if you upload it.
+It is not perfect, but given the way people are addicted to shortform content nowadays, maybe some social media algorithm will pick up a video like this.

 ## Contribution